saintsal/daoistry/content/mindsets/defenders-advantage.md

 Whales have their own agendas too.
 Some whales participate in private groups that coordinate price manipulation.
 This isn't always through direct collusion either.
 It happens more often and more more naturally by signalling to each other through their behaviours.
 Whales tend to buy in and sell of in groups, and signal intention to each other through their participation (or lack of participation) in governance.
 So here, even more transparency doesn't help, since they can still collude implicitly and in the open.

-We can't limit ourselves to thinking of adversaries as trying to fud and short the token for pure financial gain.
+We can't limit ourselves to thinking of adversaries as trying to FUD or play the token for pure financial gain.
 We have to consider people trying to help as well.

 Bad actions often come from people motivated to collaborate, but based on their various other agendas, they may slow down or act against the more common needs of the group.